"a certain trepidation"

 Now a very common response to the book, which is so bluntly critical of human nature (I mean, these were children for goodness sake!), is to find it highly depressing, but I was actually blown away by it!
 It seemed to dwarf the other books I had read up until that point in the gravity of its message (granted, there are bound to be books I had read before then that had some deep meaning that I hadn't grasped).

 I say these things because, again, how someone responds to a critical piece of writing is bound to be influenced by what they are looking for; I'm happy for that to mean both what they are looking for in a book, and what they are looking for in their wider life.
 My view of humans isn't solely positive - it's negative as well.
-I also see hope for humanity, where others may not see one, and therefore don't want to be reminded of our weaknesses.
+Yet, I also see hope for humanity, when others may not see that, and therefore, they don't want to be reminded of our weaknesses.
 I hope to have a balance, where the novel is a realistic depiction of the world, containing both things to celebrate and things to mourn.

 I can't expect to please everybody: running after those readers who simply don't want to read something critical of themselves would compromise the novel, depriving it of essential nutrition, rendering it into something akin to really tasty junk food!